Sign up to be an active member of Local 1776 KS and help with campaigns that benefit working families!

-Today, UFCW Local 1776 represents 21,000 members who work in southeast, northeast and central Pennsylvania, and southern New York in supermarkets, drug stores, food processing plants, government services, manufacturing facilities, nursing homes, professional offices and Pennsylvania’s Wine and Spirits Shops.
-The officers of the Local are Wendell W. Young, IV, President; Michele Kessler, Secretary-Treasurer; and Barbara Johnson, Recorder.
+Today, UFCW Local 1776 Keystone State represents 33,000 members who work throughout Pennsylvania, West Virginia, New York, and Ohio in grocery stores, drugstores, food processing plants, government services, manufacturing facilities, nursing homes, professional offices, Pennsylvania’s Wine and Spirits Shops, and medical marijuana facilities.
+The officers of the Local are Wendell Young IV, President; Michele Kessler, Secretary-Treasurer; and Anthony M. Helfer; Recorder.

-UFCW Local 1776 Represents its members in negotiation with employers on contracts covering wages and benefits.
-It protects the rights, dignity and safety of its members in the workplace.
+UFCW Local 1776 KS represents its members in negotiation with employers on contracts covering wages and benefits.
+It protects the rights, dignity, and safety of its members in the workplace.
 It advocates for its members on public policy issues that affect working men and women and their families and it organizes workers who lack representation and a voice in their workplace.

 The President of UFCW International is Anthony "Marc" Perrone.